TL;DR:

 |---|---|

-| Heat is the primary cause | Wash at warm or cold temperatures and always dry on low heat to prevent fiber contraction. |
+| Heat is the primary cause | Wash warm or cold and always dry on low heat to prevent fiber contraction. |

-| Fabric softener accelerates damage | Softener coats fibers with residue that reduces absorbency and makes towels more vulnerable to shrinkage. |
+| Fabric softener accelerates damage | It coats fibers with residue that reduces absorbency and makes towels more vulnerable to shrinkage. |

-| Vinegar reverses residue buildup | A strip wash with white vinegar restores softness and absorbency when stiffness is caused by residue, not heat damage. |
+| Vinegar reverses residue buildup | A strip wash restores softness when stiffness comes from residue rather than heat damage. |

-| Remove towels while slightly damp | Stopping the dryer before towels are fully dry prevents the over-drying that causes the most ongoing size loss. |
+| Remove towels while slightly damp | Stopping the dryer early prevents the over-drying that causes the most ongoing size loss. |

 — Oguzhan